Pika-Zhihao/6.High-Performance-Solar-Interfacial-Evaporation-Technology/README.md

 3.The purpose of creating this project is to enhance my own learning and improvement of COMSOL multi-physics field thermal and moisture coupling simulation.
 There are no other commercial purposes or conflicts of interest.

+4.The project content includes the original master's thesis and project summary Project 6.
+High-Performance-Solar-Interfacial-Evaporation-Technology, as well as 6 major references